How to Find Preforeclosures in 10 Ways for Agents & Investors

 7. Real Estate Attorneys

 The best way to connect with attorneys is by attending in-person events or making connections through personal and professional friendships.
-You can also find them online or on social media and instantly connect.
-Attorneys can put you directly in the path of distressed owners and strong investment opportunities.
+Seek them online or on social media and instantly connect.
+Attorneys can put you directly in the path of distressed owners and strong investment opportunities, making them valuable sources of preforeclosure listings.
+However, you will still need to do your own research on each property before making a deal.

 8. Real Estate Referrals

-In the real estate industry as a whole, networking is the best way to find leads and build a reputation.
+In the real estate industry as a whole, networking is the best way to acquire leads and build a reputation.
 Whether you’re an investor or agent, you’ll be more successful in real estate with more connections.
-According to the National Association of Realtors (NAR), 63% of homesellers find their listing agent through a personal referral.
+According to the National Association of Realtors (NAR), 65% of homesellers find their listing agent through a personal referral.
 You most likely have many other friends, family members, and acquaintances who can connect you with potential preforeclosure listings.

-The owners of preforeclosures are often members of your community who likely went through an unexpectedly difficult hard time.
+The owners of preforeclosures are often members of your community who likely went through an unexpectedly difficult time.
 You might be more connected to these potential leads than you think, so don’t miss an opportunity to open the door for referrals.
+Start by sharing your search for preforeclosure homes for sale with friends and family or on social media.
+Let them know that you want to invest in potentially distressed homes and that your business venture could be life-changing for others in need.

-You can even build a system to generate real estate referrals online, like creating a website, landing page, ads, and a social media account.
+Build a system to generate real estate referrals online, like creating a website, landing page, ads, and a social media account.
 With a real estate website creator like Placester, you can get a full website and custom landing pages up and running in a matter of hours.
 Tailor your website and landing pages to speak to homeowners of distressed and preforeclosure properties by giving them information about the process to let them know you’re an expert in that niche.

 9. Prospecting Letters for Preforeclosure Listings